jonathan-davies-uk/Convert-Tool/README.md

   - [License](#license)

 ## Background
-The truth behind this Unit Conversion tool is to experiment with Github Pages, SEO and Google Adsense.
+The goal behind this Unit Conversion tool is to experiment with Github Pages, SEO and Google Adsense.

 Firstly the tool will attempt to reach a Performance score on [PageSpeed Insights](https://pagespeed.web.dev/) of above 90.